athinamousia/fairness-ml/docs/bias_mitigation/post_processing_models.md

 ---

 ## Reject Option Classification
+*F. Kamiran, A. Karim, and X. Zhang, “Decision Theory for Discrimination-Aware Classification,” IEEE International Conference on Data Mining, 2012.*

 Reject Option Classification is a post-processing technique that adjusts predictions within a "critical region" near the decision boundary where the classifier is most uncertain.
 Rather than applying uniform threshold shifts, this method selectively modifies predictions for instances where small probability changes can significantly improve fairness without sacrificing much accuracy.